leehuhlee/leehuhlee.github.io/_posts/2021-03-28-C#-Multi-Thread.md

 * Thread.Sleep(1);
   - an unconditional rest
+  - Monitor and lock

 * Thread.Sleep(0);
   - an unconditial yield
   - but thread cannot yield to lower priority
   - if there is only same or lower priority with current thread, then current thread is excuted
+  - SpinLock

 * Thread.Yield();
   - a generous concession
   - if there is excutable thread, then this thread is excuted
   - if threr is not excutable thread, remained time is removed
+  - Mutex

 ## ResetEvent